 How many people are divorced or widowed?

 While much of the marriage rate decline is explained by an increasing share of Americans not marrying at all, the number of people who are divorced or widowed is also changing.

-Rates of divorce have increased across most demographic groups from 1990 to 2019.
-In 1990, 6.8% of men were divorced at the time of the Census survey, whereas in 2019, that figure was 8.3%.
-The rate peaked for men in 2013 at 9%.
-The percent of women who are divorced has also grown from 9.4% to 11.1% from 1990 to 2019.
+Divorce rates increased across most demographic groups from 1990 to 2022.
+In 1990, 6.8% of men were divorced.
+By 2022, that figure was 8.4%.
+The divorce rate peaked for men in 2013 at 9%.
+The percentage of divorced women grew from 8.9% to 10.7% from 1990 to 2022.